lijichang/lijichang.github.io/_pages/about.md

 I am a Ph.D. candidate at the Department of Computer Science, the University of Hong Kong, supervised by [Prof. Yizhou YU](https://i.cs.hku.hk/~yzyu/) (IEEE/ACM Fellow).
 I also work closely with [Prof. Guanbin LI](http://guanbinli.com/) from Sun Yat-sen University.
-Prior to HKU, I received my master's degree of engineering in Computer Science at South China University of Technology in 2020, advised by [Prof.  Zhiwen YU](https://scholar.google.com/citations?user=uawKm4wAAAAJ&hl=en) and [Prof. Si WU](https://scholar.google.com.hk/citations?user=RtkXrnwAAAAJ&hl=en).
+Prior to HKU, I received the master's degree of engineering in Computer Science at South China University of Technology in 2020, advised by [Prof.  Zhiwen YU](https://scholar.google.com/citations?user=uawKm4wAAAAJ&hl=en) and [Prof. Si WU](https://scholar.google.com.hk/citations?user=RtkXrnwAAAAJ&hl=en).

 My research interests involve computer vision and deep learning with an emphasis on weakly supervised learning, such as semi-supervised learning, domain adaptation, learning with noisy labels, etc.